AdaRewriter: Unleashing the Power of Prompting-based Conversational Query Reformulation via Test-Time Adaptation: Experiments

 \subsection{Comparison with Training-time Tuning}

-To fully investigate the benefit of test-time adaptation, we compare our proposed AdaRewriter with two strong training-time baselines: supervised fine-tuning (SFT) and direct preference optimization(DPO)~\cite{DPO}.
+To fully investigate the benefit of test-time adaptation, we compare our proposed AdaRewriter with three strong training-time baselines: supervised fine-tuning (SFT), SFT with Chain-of-Thoughts(CoT)~\cite{wei2022chain}, and direct preference optimization(DPO)~\cite{DPO}.
 All methods generate $N = 16$ candidate reformulations on the TopiOCQA dataset for a fair comparison.
 SFT employs rejection sampling by selecting the best-performing candidates for fine-tuning.
+Building on vanilla SFT, we further incorporate chain-of-thought into the training labels, resulting in SFT with CoT.
 DPO treats the best and worst candidates as chosen and rejected samples, respectively.

 As shown in Table~\ref{table:comparison_with_sft}, AdaRewriter consistently outperforms the strong baselines in the datasets.
 Notably, on CAsT 2020, it achieves an MRR of 63.0, compared to 59.1 for SFT and 60.7 for DPO, demonstrating its robustness, especially on out-of-domain data.
 These results highlight the effectiveness of test-time adaptation and confirm AdaRewriter's advantage in generating more relevant query reformulations.
 We provide some details for the setup of SFT and DPO in the Appendix~\ref{appendix:training-time-details}.